Myocardial Perfusion Imaging (MPI)

 - For the images, you will be positioned on the imaging bed, with your arms above your head.

 - During your wait, you will be asked to eat something fatty (this helps to contract the gallbladder and gives us better images of the heart).
-You are also able to drink a caffeine-free beverage (e.g. water, white milk and juice).
+You are also able to drink a caffeine-free beverage (e.g. water, white milk, and juice).

-DAY TWO: Stress Study
+DAY 2: Stress Study

 - When you arrive in the morning, we’ll insert an intravenous (IV) line into your arm and attach electrodes to your chest.
 They will be connected to an electrocardiograph monitor (EKG) that charts your heart’s electrical activity during the test.

-- A physician specialising in internal medicine will consult with you prior to the start of the test.
+- A physician specializing in internal medicine will consult with you prior to the start of the test.
 If you have any medical questions concerning your test, this is an ideal time to discuss them.

 - Before you start the exercise portion of the study, the technologist will take a resting EKG reading, measuring your resting heart rate.
 They will also take your blood pressure.